- Garden Suburb INFANT School»

 - by ordering a home test kit online – please do not order online if you can access testing through other routes, this frees up home delivery for those who need it most

 If you have any queries about the tests please call 119 (free from mobiles and landlines).
 Lines are open every day from 7am to 11pm.

 Children of primary school age (and below) without symptoms are not being asked to take a test.
 Testing is voluntary, but strongly recommended to all who are eligible.

 It will be vitally important that all members of our school community comply and fully engage with the system of controls that have been set out by the government.
 This includes:

-- Minimising contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend settings.
+- Minimising contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms do not attend settings (schools).